Asilve/ctf-writeups/picoctf/general_skills.md

 #### Thought Process / Solution
 As with the previous CTF, I ran the code in the terminal to find which line gave the error.
 It was an if statement line which had an equality operator error (= instead of ==).
 After fixing it, I ran the code and i was given the flag.

+## HashingJobApp (Easy)
+#### Description
+If you want to hash with the best, beat this test!

+#### Thought Process / Solution
+After being provided a netcat server to connect to, It gave me three prompts, each asking me to convert some text into a MD5 hash.
+After providing the 3 hashes correctly, I was given the flag.

+## Glitch Cat (Easy)
+#### Description
+Our flag printing service has started glitching!

+#### Thought Process
+I was provided a netcat server to connect to.
+When I did, I was given part of the flag, but the rest was encoded.

+#### Solution
+I quickly deduced that the final part of the flag was in hexadecimal (given that It looked like: chr(0x34), The 0x is a clear giveaway it is hexadecimal).
+After that, I just converted the hexadecimal numbers to text and it gave me the final part of the Flag.

+## Codebook (Easy)
+#### Description
+Run the Python script code.py in the same directory as codebook.txt.

+#### Thought Process / Solution
+As instructed, I ran the python script in the same directory as codebook.
+It gave me the flag, no other actions needed.

+## Magikarp Ground Mission (Easy)
+#### Description
+Do you know how to move between directories and read files in the shell?

+#### Thought process
+I connected to the netcat provided, and as suggested used the ls command to get started.

+#### Solution
+After connecting and using ls, I saw 2 text files, one that was the first of three parts to the flag, and another giving instructions to get the second part.
+I followed the instruction to the root directory ( cd / ) and repeated the process. found part 2 and another instruction for part 3, go to home directory ( cd ~ ).
+The last part of the flag was found here.
+Combining the three parts gave me the full flag needed.